SaedMami/cloud-image-filter/README.md

 # cloud-image-filter
-A simple image filtering service ready to be deployed to AWS
+A simple image filtering microservice ready to be deployed to AWS